Cottagecore

-Cottagecore is an internet aesthetic popularised by adolescents and young adults celebrating an idealized rural life.
-Traditionally based on a rural English and European life, it was developed throughout the 2010s and was first named cottagecore on Tumblr in 2018.
-The aesthetic centres on traditional rural clothing, interior design, and crafts such as drawing, baking, and pottery, and is related to similar aesthetic movements such as grandmacore, farmcore, goblincore, and fairycore.
+Cottagecore is an internet aesthetic and subculture concerned with an idealised rural lifestyle.
+The aesthetic centres on traditional and vernacular architecture, clothing, interior design and crafts.
+Based primarily on the visual and material culture of rural Europe, cottagecore was first named on Tumblr in 2018 and is related to similar internet aesthetics including goblincore and dark academia.
+A subculture of Millennials and Generation Z, cottagecore developed as a response to economic pressures faced by young people; the aesthetic emphasises sustainability, agrarianism and slow living.

-Some sources describe cottagecore as a subculture of Millennials and Generation Z. Economic forces and other challenges facing these young people may be a significant driver of this trend, along with these generations' emphasis on sustainability, and the recent trend to work from home (initially during the COVID-19 pandemic).
+In British English, the term cottage typically denotes a small, cozy building.
+During English Feudalism, cottages housed cotters (peasant labourers), who served their manorial lord.
+The term now describes many kinds of small houses of rustic or traditional style.
+Cottages are often associated with cottage gardens, which prioritise informal design and a mixture of ornamental and edible plants.
+Notably, cottages are associated with non-urban landscapes.
+The aesthetics of cottages and cottage gardens may be evoked in rural houses or in more urban environments.

 Aesthetic and lifestyle elements

-The tenets of cottagecore can help to satisfy for its proponents a desire for "an aspirational form of nostalgia" as well as an escape from many forms of stress and trauma.
+Cottagecore satisfies an "aspirational form of nostalgia" for its proponents, as well as an escape from many forms of stress and trauma.
 The New York Times described it as a reaction to hustle culture and the advent of personal branding.
-The Guardian called it a "visual and lifestyle movement designed to fetishize the wholesome purity of the outdoors."
-Cottagecore emphasizes simplicity and the soft peacefulness of the pastoral life as an escape from the dangers of the modern world.
+The Guardian called it a "visual and lifestyle movement designed to fetishise the wholesome purity of the outdoors."
+Cottagecore emphasizes simplicity and a pastoral life as an escape from the dangers of the modern world.
 It became highly popular on social media during the COVID-19 pandemic.
+By encouraging proponents to spend time in nature, cottagecore may facilitate physical and mental self-care.

 Fashion

-An early inspiration for cottagecore fashion is mori girl, which reached popularity in Japan in the late 2000s.
-While homemade clothing is a feature of cottagecore, products including the 'strawberry dress', a $490 tea dress by Lirika Matoshi, are also associated with the aesthetic.
-Due to the high price of the Matoshi dress, a number of people produced their own versions of the product.
-Cottagecore clothing often includes long layered dresses.
+Hipster fashion of the 2000s and 2010s prefigured many of the aesthetics of cottagecore.
+Continued interest in vintage clothing, facial hair, "authenticity", and co-opting the aesthetics of past generations fueled a burgeoning cottagecore subculture after the hipster trend began to wane.
+Prairie clothing, pioneer clothing, homesteader clothing, Victorian silhouettes, wool, calico muslin, button downs, and worn leather are often incorporated into the cottagecore style.

-Analytics company Edited identified that besides floral prints and stripes "Old-world, feminine shapes and details are integral to this aesthetic—milkmaid necklines, puff sleeves, ruffles and prairie-inspired midi dresses."
-Marketing commentators noted that the trend fits with already available '70s-inspired dresses, lace trim, and denim, and complemented the slow fashion trend.
+Analytics company EDITED identified that, besides floral prints and stripes, "Old-world, feminine shapes and details are integral to this aesthetic—milkmaid necklines, puff sleeves, ruffles and prairie-inspired midi dresses."
+Marketing commentators noted that the trend fits with already available 1970s-inspired dresses, lace trim, and denim, and complements the slow fashion trend.
+Brands like Batsheva, Doen, and the Vampire's Wife became popular for their frilly, whimsical flowy dresses that fit the cottagecore aesthetic.